azzoam/ggBrackets/README.md

 # ggBrackets
-A ggplot2 layer for drawing brackets annotated with p-values between barplot samples.
+A ggplot2 layer for drawing brackets annotated with p-values and significance testing between barplot samples.

+## Author

+Alex Azzo <azzoa@vcu.edu>

 ## What is it